-Denise struggled with daily prayer for years.
+Denise struggled with prayer as a beginner.
 She wanted to be close to God, and she heard other people who talked about hearing God’s voice and walking with Him.
-But when it came to prayer, Denise just felt awkward.
+But when it came to learning how to pray, Denise just felt awkward.
 She didn’t know what to say.

 A friend encouraged her to spend five minutes a day trying to pray.
 She said, “The reason it feels awkward is because God is a stranger to you.
 You’ve heard about Him.
-You’ve accepted Jesus, but you haven’t truly developed a relationship with Him yet.”
+You’ve accepted Jesus but haven’t truly developed a relationship with Him yet.”

 But if you take the time to push through the initial awkwardness and continue meeting for regular “dates” (e.g., prayer time), then you’ll develop a relationship.
 A deep, abiding relationship that sustains you through life’s storms.
 One that comforts you in your darkest moments and reminds you that you always have a Friend who will never leave.

 Getting to this point takes time and intentional effort.
-But there are things you can do to develop and even strengthen your prayer life…
+But as a beginner, you can do things to develop and even strengthen your prayer life.

 It’s easy to miss God’s voice because He doesn’t always respond right away or in the exact manner we’d hoped.
 You might pray about money worries only to find twenty dollars later in the day when you’re at the grocery store.
 By this point, maybe you forgot about your prayer.